-Meta boxes are used to add metadata to your WordPress posts and page.
-When you create a WordPress post or page, metadata is automatically created and added to you content, such as the date and time, author, title and so on.
-You can also add your own metadata using custom meta data boxes.
+Meta boxes add metadata to your WordPress posts and page.
+When you create a WordPress post or page, metadata is automatically created and added to your content, such as the date and time, the author, and the title.
+You can also add metadata using custom metadata boxes.

-In the Boxes panel, ensure Custom Fields is checked.
+3. In the Boxes panel, check Custom Fields.

-Scroll down the page and you’ll see a new Custom Fields panel available.
+4. Scroll down, and you’ll see a new Custom Fields panel available.

-Click the Name dropdown menu to edit an existing metadata field used in your theme.
+5. Click the Name dropdown menu to edit an existing metadata field in your theme.

-Enter a metadata field name and a value in the text boxes, then click Add Custom Field to save.
+7. Enter a metadata field name and a value, then click Add Custom Field to save.

 Create custom fields using a plugin

-For extended custom metadata creation and editing features, you may wish to try a plugin called Advanced Custom Fields.
-Used in many premium WordPress themes, the plugin allows you to create custom metadata fields with ease and display them in a wide variety of locations on your WordPress site.
+You can use the Advanced Custom Fields plugin for extended custom metadata creation and editing features.
+This plugin also allows you to display metadata in a wide variety of locations on your WordPress site.

-Once activated, you’ll find a new Custom Fields item has been added to the sidebar.
+3. Once activated, you’ll find a new Custom Fields item added to the sidebar.
 Click it to proceed.

-Complete the form, entering a Field Label, Field Name and Field Type (choosing from text, text area, number, email, password and more).
-You can make fields a mandatory requirement, enter a default value, placeholder text, set a character limit, change formatting options and even create conditional logic rules that govern when the metadata field is displayed.
+7. Complete the form, entering a Field Label, Field Name and Field Type).
+You can make fields a mandatory requirement, enter a default value, placeholder text, set a character limit, change formatting options, and even create conditional logic rules that to set when the metadata field will be displayed.

-Once you’ve completed that section of the form, continue to the Location panel to define when a where your custom metadata box will be displayed.
+8. Continue to the Location panel to define when and where your custom metadata box will be displayed.
 Use the dropdown menus to review available settings.

-Lower down the page, the Options panel can be used to configure the field order (if you have multiple fields groups defined), the meta box position and styling preferences.
-You can also choose to hide default items from the WordPress post/page editor screen (which is similar to the Screen Options panel we used earlier).
+9. Use the Options panel to configure the field order (if you have multiple fields defined), the meta box position, and styling preferences.
+You can also choose to hide default items from the WordPress post/page editor screen, similar to the Screen Options panel we used earlier.

 Displaying metadata created with Advanced Custom Fields

-Now click the Preview button, to see how your custom metadata will be displayed to your users.
+3. Click Preview to see how your custom metadata will be displayed to your users.

-Should you wish to embed custom fields in your theme files, you can do so using small snippets of PHP code.
-Edit the theme file in which you wish to display the metadata (good examples are content.php, page.php and single.php) using cPanel File Manager.
+4. To embed custom fields in your theme files, you can use small PHP code snippets.
+Edit the theme file where you want to display the metadata (such as content.php, page.php, and single.php) using cPanel File Manager.

-Ensure you paste the code in an appropriate position in the file, ensuring it’s pasted after this line:
+9. Make sure you paste the code after this line: